 Insects and other Arthropods

 The phylum Arthropoda accounts for over 80% of all known living animal species, the total number being estimated at between 5 and 10 million; it contains several classes of organisms, of which Insects is the largest.
 There are over 24,000 species of insect in the UK, and they are a fascinating and diverse range of animals, particularly when looked at in detail – sci-fi aliens are nothing compared to what is all around us!
 Many of them are loved, such as the butterflies, and many, such as wasps, are (for the most part) unjustly disliked; they all have their place and purpose, and are all fascinating and worth looking at, learning about and enjoying.
-At the bottom of this page are links to galleries of photos of some of the insects and other arthropods that live in Dernol – and more to come as I find them.
+Below are links to galleries of photos of some of the insects and other arthropods that live in Dernol – with more to come as I find them.

 Climate change is also having an effect, but this may result in the loss of some species being partly balanced by new species settling in the UK now that they find our climate more amenable to them.

 As insects are near the bottom of the food chain, there is a knock-on effect on the animals that feed on them, such as birds and bats.
-There is evidence (at present anecdotal only as far as I know), that in 2020 many young bats have died from malnutrition due to the lack of insects for their parents to catch for them.
-Also, for the first time in about 5 years, the Spotted Flycatcher nest in our garden in Dernol did not successfully fledge any young, the parents abandoning the nest before maturity – there was a noticeable big decline in insects this year in Dernol, particularly in hoverflies, possibly due to the warmer than usual early spring and then a long cold, wet spell.
-Due to the unpredictable spring weather in recent years, when there is an early warm spell, birds are often nesting earlier than usual, and the eggs are hatching before the insects they depend on for food are available, particularly if the warm spell is followed by a very cold one, which has happened a few times in recent years.
+There is evidence (at present anecdotal only as far as I know), that in 2020 many young bats died from malnutrition due to the lack of insects for their parents to catch for them.
+Also, for the first time in about 5 years in 2020, the Spotted Flycatcher nest in our garden in Dernol did not successfully fledge any young, the parents abandoning the nest before maturity – there was a noticeable big decline in insects that year in Dernol, particularly in hoverflies, possibly due to the warmer than usual early spring and then a long cold, wet spell.
+Due to the unpredictable spring weather in recent years, when there is an early warm spell, birds are often nesting earlier than usual, and the eggs are hatching before the insects they depend on for food are available, particularly if the warm spell is followed by a very cold one, which has happened a few times.

 Hopefully the way that farming is subsidised in the UK will be changed to help more of our smaller farms to be profitable while improving the sustainability of their land for the needs of wildlife – and less given to some of the huge agro-business farms that are doing so much of the damage.
-There have been some encouraging words from our governments, but I will believe them when they are turned into positive schemes offering support and funding, with easy access for farmers and with minimal bureaucracy.
+There have been some encouraging words from our governments, but I will believe them when they are turned into positive schemes offering support and funding, with easy access for farmers and with minimal bureaucracy (as achieved so far only in cloud cuckoo land).
 The landscape we love has been shaped by farming for several thousand years, and we need it to continue to be looked after and farmed sustainably for the future.
 We all need the food it produces!

 In the 1960s, while still at school, I read a book that made a big impression on me, ‘Silent Spring’, by Rachel Carson, that was about the potential environmental catastrophe that was being inflicted on us by the over-use of pesticides; she said that eventually we would have a ‘silent spring’ because the insects, and the birds that depend on them, would not be here to produce the sounds that most people love in our towns and countryside.
 We can’t say that the problem was not foreseen!